Phạm Xuân Ẩn: Career

 After his return to South Vietnam, Ẩn began working as a journalist.
 When the United States entered the Vietnam War, Ẩn was hired as a journalist and correspondent for Time, Reuters and the New York Herald Tribune, stationed in Saigon.
 According to The Fall of Saigon by David Butler and Flashbacks by Morley Safer, in 1975 Ẩn helped Tran Kim Tuyen, a South Vietnamese intelligence commander and CIA asset, escape Saigon on one of the last helicopters out of the city.
 During the fall of Saigon evacuations, Ẩn obtained transport for his wife and four children to the United States; it was provided by Time.

 Shortly after the fall of Saigon, he was interrogated by the PAVN and put under house arrest to ensure he had no further contact with Westerners.
 He was suspected of being "corrupted" by capitalism after decades of living in South Vietnam as a spy.
-He brought his family back to Saigon, however, he later he said, "It was the stupidest thing I ever did."

 Phạm Xuân Ẩn was awarded the Hero of the People's Armed Forces in 1976.
 Much later in life, he was promoted in 1990 to Major General. Ẩn died in 2006 in Ho Chi Minh City in a military hospital from complications of emphysema.